DGator86/Hurricane/BACKTEST_RESULTS.md

 - `backtest_results/trade_log.csv` - Individual trade details
 - `backtest_results/by_regime_summary.csv` - Performance by market regime
 - `predictions/*.json` - Saved predictions for each date

+## Latest Offline Backtest (Requested 3-Month Window)

+- **Execution Date**: 2025-09-26
+- **Requested Window**: Approx. 3 months (rolling)
+- **Available Data Window**: 2025-09-16 → 2025-09-26 (11 saved prediction files)
+- **Total Trades Evaluated**: 54 (9 trading days × 6 timeframes)
+- **Win Rate**: 0.0%
+- **Average R-Multiple**: 0.00
+- **Regime Coverage**: RANGING (48 trades), RANGING | HIGH_VOL (6 trades)
+- **Cone Calibration**: 7.9% of outcomes within 25% cone width; 77.8% outside 50%

+> **Note:** The offline backtest automatically clamps the analysis window to the locally saved prediction files.
+Providing a longer history of daily predictions is required to evaluate a full three-month period.

+### Data availability constraints

+- The offline harness currently points at `predictions_unusual_whales/`, which only contains eleven daily prediction snapshots covering **2025-09-16 → 2025-09-26**.
+Any request for a longer window (e.g., three months) is truncated to that span.
+- Historical predictions exist in `predictions/`, but they are derived from a different feed.
+To evaluate the full SPY model history, we need the Unusual Whales exports copied into `predictions_unusual_whales/` for each missing trading day.
+- Until those files are added, the model cannot be evaluated before 2025-09-16 in offline mode; the CLI will emit a warning detailing how many days were clipped so operators can spot the gap immediately.

 ## Conclusion